argonne-lcf/user-guides/docs/ai-testbed/groq/running-a-model-or-program.md

 ```

 #### Run a sample using PBS
+See [Job Queueing and Submission](job-queuing-and-submission.md) for more information about the PBS job scheduler.

 Create a script `run_minilmv2.sh` with the following contents.
 It assumes that conda was installed in the default location.
 The conda initialize section can also be copied from your .bashrc if the conda installer was allowed to add it.
 ```bash
 #!/bin/bash